-Claims for CHW services must be submitted by the Supervising Provider with allowable current procedural terminology (CPT) codes and modifier(s) as outlined below.
-CHW services must be reimbursed through a CHW Supervising Provider in accordance with its provider contract.
-All Network Providers and Subcontractors must not double bill, as applicable, for CHW services that are duplicative to services that are reimbursed through other benefits such as Enhanced Care Management (ECM), which is inclusive of the services within the CHW benefit.
+Claims for CHW services must be submitted by the Supervising Provider with allowable current procedural terminology codes and modifier(s) as outlined below.
+CHW services must be reimbursed through a CHW Supervising Provider in accordance with its provider contract unless reimbursed directly through Blue Shield Promise if the CHW is a contracted Medi-Cal enrolled provider.
+All network providers and Subcontractors must not double bill, as applicable, for CHW services that are duplicative to services that are reimbursed through other benefits such as Enhanced Care Management (ECM), which is inclusive of the services within the CHW benefit.
 Therefore, Blue Shield Promise reserves the right to ensure that providers do not bill for CHW services and ECM (or other duplicative services) for the same Member for the same time period and deny payment or seek recoupment of payment for any duplicative services rendered.